Redemption: For Robbing the Dead

-Redemption: For Robbing The Dead is a 2011 American Western independent film written and directed by BYU film professor Thomas Russell and starring Jon Gries, Edward Herrmann, Barry Corbin, Gregg Christensen, Margot Kidder, Rance Howard, and Larry Thomas.
-Redemption: For Robbing The Dead is based on actual events.
+Redemption: For Robbing The Dead is a 2011 American Western independent film written and directed by Thomas Russell, a film professor at Brigham Young University.
+The film stars Jon Gries, Edward Herrmann, Barry Corbin, Gregg Christensen, Margot Kidder, Rance Howard, and Larry Thomas.
+Redemption: For Robbing The Dead is based on actual events, telling a fictionalized version of real-life grave robber Jan Baptiste who was sentenced to exile in Utah in 1862.
 The film was given an AML Award.

 Plot

 The film is based on the experiences of mid-nineteenth century frontier police officer Henry Heath, who finds out that someone has been systematically robbing the graves in the town cemetery, where his own young daughter is buried.
 In dealing with the criminal, Heath has to look at his own beliefs about justice and redemption.